-As with fee based services, the key characteristic of all the quoted services is that they involve undertaking works on, or in relation to, parts of a DNSP's distribution network.
-Therefore, only the DNSP that owns the distribution network is able to undertake these works and provide these distribution services, albeit that the DNSP may engage a third party to act on its behalf.
+As with fee based services, the key characteristic of all the quoted services is that they involve undertaking works on, or in relation to, parts of a DNSP's distribution

-On this basis, and having regard to the factors in section 2F of the NEL, the AER considers there is a regulatory barrier to any party other than the Victorian DNSPs providing quoted services.
-Furthermore, the economies of scale and scope available to Victorian DNSPs, in particular in relation to its network services, are also likely to prevent quoted services being competitively provided by an alternative service provider.
-These barriers to entry may relate to price or quality of service provided by the DNSPs.
+On this basis, and having regard to the factors in section 2F of the NEL, the AER considers that there is a regulatory barrier to any party other than the Victorian DNSPs providing quoted services.
+Furthermore, the economies of scale and scope available to a Victorian DNSP, in particular in relation to its network services, are also likely to prevent quoted services being competitively provided by an alternative service provider.